arunstiwari/react-pwa-101/README.md

 ### 8. Further look at the Cache Storage section

 ### 9. Now stop the serve process and still you can see the application

+### 10. Refactor the app code and divide into two components Header and Link